 Elsewhere in the Slenderverse, Noah received an envelope with purple duct tape.
 Its contents included a burned letter not unlike the Corenthal reports mentioning Milo, a burned Polaroid of "Milo, Mary, and Dr. C," a postcard with "Not an Observer" written in vaguely HABIT-like handwriting, and what may be another part of the Centralia note.

-According to the actor of Noah and many youtubers, Noah also made an unintentional appearance in Rabbit #84's Trial 4 video.
-Adam Rosner later confirmed this was in character Noah, presumably to simplify things.
+Noah's actor also made an unintentional appearance in Rabbit #84's Trial 4 video.
+Adam Rosner later confirmed this was in-character Noah, presumably to simplify things.

 Evan made an appearance seemingly as himself in the TJA Projects as well when the two main characters get lost in Jersey and ask a tank-enamored Evan for directions.

-In the video "Noah," not only does Noah make an appearence, but so does the current trio of Dark Harvest.
+In the video "Noah," not only does Noah make an appearance, but so does the current trio of Dark Harvest.

 Vince: Is that Daniel in the backseat of Evan's car, dude?